U.S. airlines call for payroll protections as aid talks continue

-CHICAGO/WASHINGTON (Reuters) - U.S. airlines called on Friday for a government stimulus package meant to help them weather the coronavirus crisis by providing payroll protections, warning that around 750,000 jobs depend on the airline industry.
+CHICAGO/WASHINGTON (Reuters) - U.S. airlines called on Friday for a government stimulus package to help them weather the coronavirus crisis by providing payroll protections, warning that around 750,000 jobs depend on the airline industry.

 A Republican proposal introduced in the U.S. Senate on Thursday would grant up to $50 billion in secured loans, but bars the cash grants the airlines had requested, spurring intense discussions between airlines, unions and congressional aides over the shape of the aid.

-“Loans alone are not sufficient and should be coupled with a worker payroll assistance programme and targeted tax relief which will allow airlines to keep operating through this crisis,” industry body Airlines for America said in a statement.
+“Loans alone are not sufficient and should be coupled with a worker payroll assistance program and targeted tax relief which will allow airlines to keep operating through this crisis,” industry body Airlines for America said in a statement.

 United Airlines Holdings Inc and American Airlines Group Inc displayed a united front with their unions, together asking employees to write letters to Congress urging action.